-The difficulties of making the transition to university life are often obscured by the anticipated freedom and anticipation of what such a student life offers.
-In addition to juggling tutorial timetables students also face a myriad of stressors that are part and parcel of being a would-be graduate’s life: adjusting to being independent and away from home, struggling with academic obligations like writing dissertations and sitting exams, and balancing studies with a part-time job or just getting used to a new geographical area.
+The difficulties in life and life are often obscured by student life offers.
+In addition to juggling tutorial timetables students also face a myriad of stressors that are part of a graduate's life: with a part-time job or just getting used to a new geographical area.

 Real challenges that relate to mental ill health

-Depending on how long one has been at university the levels of stressful triggers vary; students having to cope with parental expectation, mounting student debt and finding a job after graduation among the range of contributing stressors as revealed by a joint research study by YouGov and the University of Southampton.
+The levels of stressful triggers vary; students having to cope with parental expectation, mounting student debt and finding a job after graduation among the range of As contributing stressors as revealed by a joint research study by YouGov and the University of Southampton.

-It’s widely experienced but the stigma attached to university students experiencing mental health issues means that many do not seek the support and help needed to cope.
-In a National Union of Students (NUS) survey 78 percent of students surveyed admitted to having suffered from mental health issues with a third declaring they had suicidal thoughts.
-An alarming 54 percent of those who spoke of experiencing mental health problems said that they did not seek required help.
-Reasons cited included not knowing where to go to for support from the university and feelings of anxiousness over the support offered.
+It is widely experienced in the world of mental health issues and needs help to cope.
+In a National Union of Students (NUS) surve, 78 per cent of students surveyed had suicidal thoughts.
+An alarming 54 per cent of those who spoke of experiencing mental health problems said that they did not seek required help.
+Reasons cited not included in the support offered.

-Coping mechanisms to ease the stress of university life and boost well-being
+Coping mechanisms to ease the stress of university life and well-being

 Release 'feel good' hormones through exercise

-Any sort of exercise will do as long as it is a minimum of 20 minutes long (and 5 times a week) and focuses on increasing your heart rate.
-A brisk walk from residence to lecture halls or a bike ride around campus is a simple way to include more physical activity into your routine.
+Any sort of exercise will be at least 20 minutes long (and 5 times a week) and focus on increasing your heart rate.
+A campus is a simple way to include physical activity in your routine.